Theodore-Ross-18/Back-End-Dev-Road-Map/09 Learn a Language/01 C#/Sharp.md

 > C# (pronounced “C sharp”) is a general purpose programming language made by Microsoft.
 It is used to perform different tasks and can be used to create web apps, games, mobile apps, etc.

-> C# (C-Sharp) is a programming language developed by Microsoft that runs o the .NET Framework.
+> C# (C-Sharp) is a programming language developed by Microsoft that runs on the .NET Framework.

 > C# is used to develop web apps, desktop apps, mobile apps, games and much more